niiickm/cometT1-simul_enlist/readme.txt

 > Adding classes, removing classes, viewing all available classes for admin accounts

 Notes:
-> Accounts cannot be registered.
-Manually add accounts in admins.txt or students.txt following the format in notes.txt
+> Accounts cannot be registered within the program.
+Please manually add accounts in admins.txt or students.txt following the format in notes.txt
 > The formats for how data are recorded in text files are in notes.txt